tuankhoin/server-system-learning/README.md

 ## <a name="go"></a>Golang

 Golang is a programming language written by Google for back-end servers.
 Would be nice to learn if you are into parallelism.
+Background knowledge of C is recommended IMHO.

 * [Install Go](https://golang.org/doc/install)
 * [Setting up and run your first program](https://golang.org/doc/install?download=go1.13.7.linux-amd64.tar.gz)